Woman who stole ketchup bottles from NJ restaurant wracked with guilt; returns 2 new bottles to owner

 "A few weeks ago, I had taken one of your ketchup bottles off the table because for some reason I thought it'd be 'risky,'" the customer wrote in the note, a photo of which was posted to a town Facebook group by restaurant owner Maria DeLeo.
 "I am as square as they come and this is the worst thing I've done."

-The customer then claimed to have gotten into a car accident only hours later, "and since then my karma, luck, and life have been s---."
+The customer then claimed to have gotten into a car accident only hours later, "and since then my karma, luck, and life have been s---," she wrote.

 FLORIDA MAN CHARGED WITH POURING KETCHUP ON GIRLFRIEND